11 Ways Winter Can Kill You (Seriously)

 Don’t let ice trip you up

-Winter roads can create dangerous driving conditions, but AAA says there are a number of ways to increase your chance of safe travels.
+Winter roads can create dangerous driving conditions, but the motorist group AAA says there are a number of ways to increase your chance of safe travels.
 For starters, be prepared by checking the weather before leaving the house, keeping your gas tank at least half full at all times, and making sure basic maintenance is up to date—for example, keeping tires properly inflated.
 If you find yourself driving in precarious conditions, AAA says a few rules can help prevent accidents, like avoiding cruise control on slippery surfaces, accelerating and decelerating slowly, and increasing your following distance to 8 to 10 seconds, so if the car in front of you swerves, skids or crashes, you have enough time to adjust your course to steer clear of it.
-Here’s how to survive if your car breaks down in a winter storm.

 Protect the vulnerable

 Tiny tots and senior citizens could be at greater risk when exposed to temperature extremes.
 “The very young have increased surface area compared to their overall volume and this can lead to increased heat loss,” says Dr. Weinstein.
 “Elderly people often have decreased reserves to adapt to the cold.
 They tend to have less of a fat layer below the skin to help stay warm.”
 In addition, those with certain autoimmune conditions, such as Raynaud’s, may be at increased risk of cold-related problems.
 “For some people with asthma, cold weather may trigger symptoms,” Dr. Weinstein adds.
 “If you have cold-induced asthma, be sure to bring your rescue inhaler.
 Breathing through a bandana or scarf may help with prevention.”
-(By the way, here’s why you should never, ever eat snow.)
+(Here are 50 ways to avoid catching a cold this season.)

 A white or gray-ish yellow area of skin, numbness, or skin that feels abnormally firm or waxy are all signs of frostbite, which you may not be able to detect yourself because the frozen tissues have lost sensation, says the CDC.
 While you should ideally seek medical care immediately, if you can’t, get into a warm room, avoid walking on or rubbing frostbitten areas of the body (which can increase damage), immerse the affected area in water that is warm but not hot, and don’t attempt to warm the body with other heating devices such as a radiator because the numb tissue could easily burn.
 These steps, however, are not substitutes for medical attention, which should be sought as soon as possible.
 Learn more about the first aid moves that could save fingers and toes from frostbite.
 To help prevent your digits from getting so cold in the first place, consider carrying portable hand warmers, like HotHands Hand Warmers by Uline, when you know you’ll be outdoors for an hour or more.